Turcot Interchange: History

-The interchange was projected as part of the first Montreal highway in 1958 and planned to bind it to the Décarie Expressway, which was also designed at the same time.
+The interchange was conceived in 1958 as part of Montreal’s first highway and was planned to connect it to the Décarie Expressway, which was designed concurrently.
 Construction started in October 1965 and Turcot was built in time for the 1967 Montreal Expo, along with other big projects such as the Montreal Metro.

 Upon its erection, an old railroad yard belonging to the Grand Trunk Company (today merged into Canadian National) served as location for the interchange and was shortened by 25%, which required the demolition of a roundhouse.
 In 1969, upon reviewing the situation, city authorities concluded that the project used unnecessary space and could have co-existed perfectly alongside the buildings that were otherwise demolished, including some 20 residences.

-When it was originally constructed, nearly the entire interchange was built high above the ground because of the cliff existing between the Upper Lachine domain and the Turcot sorting yard overtaking the old Saint-Pierre Lake basin.
+When originally constructed, nearly the entire interchange was built elevated above ground level due to the cliff separating the Upper Lachine area from the Turcot sorting yard, which occupied the former basin of Saint-Pierre Lake.
 The highest point of the interchange (62.5 m) is located in its southern part over the Lachine Canal to allow for the passing of ships, but the canal closed its waterway operations just three years later, in 1970.
 The mean height of the interchange is around 40 m, which was, at the time of its inauguration, both the highest freeway interchange in all of Canada and a dramatic demonstration of Montreal's status as a modern global metropolis at the time.

-The construction of the junction was said to be rushed during the 1960s boom, with a lack of drainage and permeable concrete, and deteriorated, with pieces of concrete slabs falling from overpass structures.
+However, the construction of the junction was rushed during the 1960s boom, plus the structures were not designed to cope with Montreal's winters with their heavy snowfall as they lacked drainage and consisted of permeable concrete.

-In 2000, more than 300,000 vehicles used the interchange every day, far more than the 50,000-60,000 vehicles that it had been designed to carry.

-Since 2010, the interchange became subject to major repairs of the most heavily accessed ramps.
+By 2000, more than 300,000 vehicles used the interchange daily—far exceeding the 50,000 to 60,000 vehicles it was originally designed to accommodate.
+The heavy traffic, combined with harsh winter conditions, road salt, and inadequate drainage, caused the permeable concrete of the flyovers to deteriorate more quickly than expected, leading to falling pieces of concrete slabs.
+Despite upcoming plans for reconfiguration of the interchange since 2010, there have been major repairs to the heavily-traveled ramps originally slated to be demolished.
 During the summer of 2011, over 2.7 km (1¾ miles) worth of lanes were restored, repaved, and returned to safely accessible condition for larger vehicles.

 Reconstruction

-In June 2007, the Quebec government announced the demolition and reconstruction of the structure, which was projected to be complete in 2016.
-The announcement came four years after a study on the interchange showed the Turcot structure was crumbling, with reports of concrete slabs up to one square metre (square yard) falling from the overpasses.
+In June 2007, the Quebec government announced plans to demolish and reconstruct the Turcot Interchange, with completion initially projected for 2016.
+The announcement came four years after a study revealed that the structure was deteriorating, including reports of concrete slabs—measuring up to one square metre (or square yard)—falling from the overpasses.
 In addition to a new interchange built lower to the ground, a large segment of Autoroute 20 would be rebuilt more to the north.
 Reconstruction of the interchange is expected to cost between $1.2 billion and $1.5 billion.